ChristopheMaldivi/jni-example/README.md

-We demonstrate here the use of JNA, the java native access library, with two simple functions:
+We demonstrate here the use of JNI, the java native interface, with two simple functions:
  - `String doTheJobNative()` which simply returns "it works!" from native side
  - `int doTheJobArrayNative(byte[] inputArray, int[] outputArray, int arraySize)` which plays with array reading and writing

-We use the "Direct Method Mapping" to optimize native calls duration.

 ## Build and run
  - build the native library (mac and linux are supported): `(cd native-library/ && ./build-linux.sh)`